Everything You Need for a Backyard Movie Night - E! Online

 Breezy summer nights call for bringing family time outside!

-Now that summer is almost here, it's time to start making your list of things you want to over the next few months.
+Now that summer is here, it's time to start making your list of things you want to over the next couple months.
 Since we're all about helping you live your best life, we want to help you have the most memorable summer yet.
-We've already rounded up all the things you need to throw a stylish al fresco dinner party, pool floats to make your dip in the pool even more fun and trendy sips to serve to guests.
+We've already rounded up all the essentials for a hassle-free beach day, everything you need to throw a stylish al fresco dinner party, and pool floats to make your dip in the pool even more fun.
 Today, we want to help you create the ultimate outdoor movie theater experience.

 Watching a movie on a big screen under the stars is such a fun and memorable way to spend an evening with family and friends.
 Best part is, it's not that difficult to set up.
 From portable projectors and durable screens to speakers and must-have sweets and seating, we rounded up all the essentials that you need to watch your favorite films under the stars.
 Check those out below.